-With a few carefully placed time management strategies, you can help your child become less screen craving and rekindle your child’s ability to engage in screenless play.
+With a few carefully placed time management strategies, you can help your child become less screen-craving and rekindle your child’s ability to engage in screenless play.

 While that may seem impossible, it is necessary to have screen time limits and to take the time to set parental controls on all of your child’s devices.

 As the Bible says, our eyes affect our hearts, so we must be careful with what digital media we set before our younger kids’ eyes.
-This includes TV shows, video games, mobile devices, and basically anything with electricity and internet in today’s world.
+This includes TV shows, video games, mobile devices, and anything with electricity and the internet in today’s world.

 Why are parental controls important?

-Electronic devices come with no filter, so it’s important that we as parents take the time to see exactly what’s on each device.
+Electronic devices come with no filter, so we as parents must take the time to see exactly what’s on each device.
 Even some preloaded content like a web browser, isn’t meant for kids and will give them access to social media platforms and inappropriate content that could be wrong for your child’s maturity level.
 Inappropriate content can include curse words, overly sexual images, violence, and target marketing.

 Yes, you want your children to have a good time and screens can be fun, but common sense needs to come into play.
 Your younger children shouldn’t have access to the same apps that your older kids or you do.

 Children are also in a huge phase of development, too much screen time can restrict physical activity which promotes motor skill development.
-Social interaction is important for children to learn how to have relationships, boundaries and figure out how they fit in this world.
+Social interaction is important for children to learn how to have relationships, and boundaries and figure out how they fit in this world.
 Getting them away from the screens is a good choice because you don’t want them to develop behavior problems or even health problems from extended screen use.

 What can I do?

 Many devices already have specific apps installed to set limits.
-IOS platforms have Screentime and family sharing where you can set limits on time, restrict access to certain apps, and even require permission to download new app.
+IOS platforms have Screentime and family sharing where you can set limits on time, restrict access to certain apps, and even require permission to download new apps.
 Android devices use Google Family Link, which similarly limits screen use and access.
 Many devices and streaming platforms come with different profiles that have parental control options.
 You can choose the appropriate amount of time, set content restrictions with passwords, and more.

 There are also additional paid or subscription-based apps that can restrict or monitor your child’s content or track their location.